kwkevinlin/Dash-Button-HA/README.md

 `sudo npm run scan`

-If the server and Dash button is connected to a specific network interface that might require configurations, specificy it explicitly in the command line:
+If the server and Dash button is connected to a specific network interface that might require additional configurations, specificy the interface explicitly in the command line:

 `sudo npm run scan -- --interface en1`